bxparks/AceTime/README.md

 [![Python Tools](https://github.com/bxparks/AceTime/actions/workflows/python_tools.yml/badge.svg)](https://github.com/bxparks/AceTime/actions/workflows/python_tools.yml)
 [![Validation Tests](https://github.com/bxparks/AceTime/actions/workflows/validation.yml/badge.svg)](https://github.com/bxparks/AceTime/actions/workflows/validation.yml)

-The AceTime library provides Date, Time, TimeZone and Clock classes which can convert "epoch seconds" to human-readable local date and time fields.
+The AceTime library provides Date, Time, and TimeZone classes which can convert "epoch seconds" to human-readable local date and time fields.
 Those classes can also convert local date and time between different time zones, properly accounting for all DST transitions from the year 2000 until 2050.
-The timezone database is extracted from the
-[IANA TZ database](https://www.iana.org/time-zones).
-While the entire TZ database is available to be compiled into the application, it is also possible to select smaller subsets of the TZ database at compile time to reduce flash memory size.
+The ZoneInfo Database is extracted from the [IANA TZ database](https://www.iana.org/time-zones).
+Different subsets of the ZoneInfo Database can be compiled into the application to reduce flash memory size.

 The library also provides Clock classes to retrieve the time from more accurate sources (such as an